michaelpettorosso/russound-rio/README.md

 folder for example of how to connect and interact with device

 # Changelog
+* Version 0.2.0 Update libraries and converted to ES Modules.
 * Version 0.1.0 Added Zone and Source Name mapping and config.
 * Version 0.0.6 refactored and cleaned up some code.
 * Version 0.0.3 altered to support Homebridge, with https://github.com/michaelpettorosso/homebridge-russound-rio.